Fox-ML-infrastructure/FoxML_Core/DOCS/01_tutorials/setup/GPU_SETUP.md

 - XGBoost: Reduce `max_depth` or `tree_method` complexity
 - CatBoost: Reduce `iterations` or `depth`

+### CPU Bottleneck (GPU Underutilization)

+**Symptom**: CPU at 100% usage, GPU at low utilization (30-40%), slow training despite GPU being enabled.

+**Cause**: For small datasets (<100k-200k rows), the overhead of CPU data preparation, VRAM transfers, and CUDA kernel management exceeds the actual GPU computation time.
+The GPU finishes quickly and waits for the CPU to prepare the next batch.

+**Diagnosis**:
+- System monitor shows: CPU at 100%, load average > number of CPU cores
+- GPU utilization < 50% despite `task_type='GPU'` being set
+- Dataset size < 100k rows
+- Training is slower than expected

+**Solutions**:
+1. **For datasets < 100k rows**: Use CPU training instead of GPU
+   - Set `gpu.xgboost.device: "cpu"` in `gpu_config.yaml`
+   - Set `gpu.catboost.task_type: "CPU"` in `gpu_config.yaml`
+   - For small datasets, CPU is often faster due to reduced overhead

+2. **Reduce CPU thread count**: If you must use GPU, set explicit thread limits
+   - In model config: `thread_count: 8` or `10` (leave headroom for OS and GPU driver)
+   - Avoid `thread_count: -1` (all cores) which can cause context switching overhead

+3. **Check metric calculation**: Use built-in GPU metrics
+   - Use `eval_metric='AUC'` instead of custom Python functions
+   - Custom Python metrics force data back to CPU for evaluation, causing bottlenecks

+4. **Increase batch size**: If using data loaders, increase batch size to give GPU more work per iteration

+**When to use GPU**: GPU acceleration is most beneficial for datasets > 100k-200k rows where the computation time exceeds the overhead.

 ### Fallback to CPU

 If GPU fails, the system automatically falls back to CPU.
 Check logs for specific error messages explaining why GPU failed.